GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality are covered by unit tests.

 #Change Log
+2015-03-27 version 0.8.1: Renamed LazyRef to Lazy.Ref so that I could add Lazy.Int for computing hashcodes.
+Made FunctionX.apply_() methods rethrow RuntimeExceptions unchanged, but (still) wrap checked Exceptions in RuntimeExceptions.
+They were previously wrapped in IllegalStateExceptions, except for SideEffect which tried to cast the exception which never worked.
+SideEffect has been deprecated because it may not have been used anywhere.
+Added some tests, improved some documentation, and made a bunch of things private or deleted them in experiments.collections.ImVectorImpl.

 2015-03-14 version 0.8.0: Removed firstMatching - in your code, replace firstMatching(...) with filter(...).first().
 Implemented filter() on Sequence.